 It was Randolph Scott’s last film and what a way to go out.
 It should really have been Joel McCrea’s; he did a couple more not very good ones and that was probably a mistake.
 But two great cowboy heroes of the silver screen found a perfectly splendid film to say goodbye with.

 MGM's Joe Vogel told Peckinpah he thought it was the worst film he'd ever seen and didn't want to release it.
 But it was in the can and MGM needed product.
 They tried to hide it on a double bill with Victor Mature in The Tartars.
 Good grief.
 But despite the MGM execs it was a fabulous film.
-Newsweek said it was "pure gold", Variety thought that Scott and McCrea were "better than they have ever been" and the movie won a number of awards at film festivals.
+Newsweek said it was "pure gold", Variety thought that Scott and McCrea were "better than they have ever been", Film Quarterly judged it the best motion picture of the year, and the movie won a number of awards at film festivals.

 If the film is about integrity and moral courage, it is also essentially about solitude.
 It is, in fact, a masterpiece.